Alejogb1/job-board/blog-data/how-do-i-solve-a-buildah-run-error-container-not-known.md

 id: "how-do-i-solve-a-buildah-run-error-container-not-known"
 ---

-Let's tackle this.
+.
 I’ve definitely seen that particular "container not known" error with buildah more times than I’d care to recall.
 It often surfaces when your build process, for whatever reason, doesn't quite track the containers it's spinning up internally, and it’s usually a symptom, not the root cause.
 This typically happens when buildah loses its grip on the intermediate container layers, specifically during a `buildah run` operation, or when the container ID or name reference you’re using in your script is not the one buildah expects at that specific moment.
-The frustrating part is that the error itself is a bit of a black box; it doesn’t precisely tell you *why* the container isn't known, just that it *isn't*.
+The frustrating part is that the error itself is a bit of a black box; it doesn’t precisely tell you _why_ the container isn't known, just that it _isn't_.

 Essentially, buildah maintains an internal state of all containers it has created and is currently managing.
 When you use `buildah run`, you’re essentially creating a temporary container based on the current image, performing commands inside that container, and then committing those changes back to a new image layer.
 If buildah's internal record keeping goes awry, either due to a script error, a previous failure, or even an environmental issue, this can cause the infamous “container not known” error to rear its ugly head.